 Mūtō infiltrated the conference presenting itself as just another legitimate company, with a highly believable trade show stand next to companies like HSBC and Standard Chartered Bank, as well as a hoard of Fintech startups.
 Through product demos, videos as well as a series of face to face engagements at the conference, a social media campaign, talks and workshops, we explored the future of the asset management industries, under the noses of the industry itself.
 We displayed a corporate video, series of client testimonies, an interactive dashboard animation, and a series of objects, to aid in our provocation.

-“Superflux’s work Muto Labs, exploring alternative futures of financial instruments, has directly influenced an entirely new work stream at the UNDP – the founding of the organization AltFin Lab – currently working with over 45 countries exploring a range of instruments from social impact bonds and outcome buying, to application of AI and blockchain to remittances transfers and a range of crowd investment mechanisms.”
+“Superflux’s work Muto Labs, exploring speculative, alternative futures of financial instruments, has directly influenced an entirely new work stream at the UNDP – the founding of the organization AltFin Lab – currently working with over 45 countries exploring a range of instruments from social impact bonds and outcome buying, to application of AI and blockchain to remittances transfers and a range of crowd investment mechanisms.”

 Milica Begovic, Senior Innovation Manager, UNDP